collasanta/collasanta/README.md

 I also like to put my knowledge to work and build useful open-source applications.

-You can check my projects and code in the public repo space.
+You can check some of my projects and code in the public repo space.

 Get in contact victor.collasanta@gmail.com